MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/call-center-openai-analytics-content.md

    - [Blob trigger](/azure/azure-functions/functions-bindings-storage-blob-trigger): Configure a blob trigger to initiate intelligent transcription as soon as an audio file is uploaded to the blob container.

-1. The azure function will trigger an Azure App Service which will execute the following steps in sequence:
+1. The Azure function will trigger an Azure App Service which will execute the following steps in sequence:

    1. Call the Azure AI Speech to transcribe the file(s).